lescuer97/nutmix/README.md

 # Nutmix

-Cashu protocol mint.
-Focused on Multiple denominations of ecash.
+Cashu protocol mint focused on ease of use and feature completeness.

 Please test in Mutinynet at: *https://mutinynet.nutmix.cash*

 ## Purpose of this project

-This is an attempt to learn Go and eCash.
 I saw the work made by calle on the Cashu protocol and was fascinated by the awesomeness of the project.
 So I decided to make an implementation of the mint in Go.
-I am attempting to make all the NUTs available as well as some other ideas such as: Monero and USD ecash.
+I am attempting to make all the
+NUTs available as well as some other ideas such as: Monero and FIAT ecash.

 ## Supported NUTs